G0nkly/pytorch_sandbox/README.md

 # pytorch_sandbox

-This is a reimplementation of Andrej Karpathis Makemore series from youtube
+This is a reimplementation of Andrej Karpathis Makemore series from Youtube